 Friends of Longford Park are a volunteer group of local people that work with Trafford Council to improve and promote the park as a vibrant local facility for all age groups, helping it remain as a valued and popular asset for the community.

-With thanks to Veolia Environmental Trust and Thrive Trafford, for the funding, a working group of Trafford Council, the Friends of Longford Park and Didsbury Ultimate Frisbee Association (DUFA), have installed an 18 hole disc golf course in the centre of the park.
+With thanks to Veolia Environmental Trust and Thrive Trafford, for the funding, a working group of Trafford Council, the Friends of Longford Park and Didsbury Ultimate Frisbee for Amateurs (DUFA), have installed an 18 hole disc golf course in the centre of the park.
 Since the project started the Manchester Disc Golf group and Trafford Council have planted over a THOUSAND new trees in Longford Park.

 Manchester Disc Golf's objectives are to promote health, wellness, happiness, and community development through the learning and enjoyment of disc sports, particularly disc golf, in Greater Manchester.
-They organise training sessions during their regular open days, disc golf tournaments, social events and other activities including school and club sessions.
+They organise introduction sessions during their regular open days, disc golf tournaments, social events and other activities including school and club sessions.
 The group, which is entirely volunteer led, continually helps to maintain and develop the disc golf course so that it can be enjoyed by all.

 In 2014, when council cuts meant the end of the long standing Pets' Corner in the park, a group of willing volunteers stepped up to take over the running of the area.
 The group have managed to raise a steady stream of funds from donations and fund raising to cover the vet’s bills, food and other costs, including the not inconsiderable CCTV cameras installed to protect the animals.